Nuku/Flexible-Survival/CONTRIBUTING.md

 Install packages by going to: File -> Settings -> Install

 ### c. install the Atom package `atom-ctags`
 This package lets you index the Flexible Survival definitions to make searching easier.
-Ever wonder what `player is male` is actually defined as? `CTRL+SHIFT+R` and type `male` to find out!
+Ever wonder what `Player is male` is actually defined as? `CTRL+SHIFT+R` and type `male` to find out!

 You will have to copy the `.ctags` file in the Flexible-Survival folder into your `Users` folder for this package to work.
 How do you get to that?
 Press `WIN+R` (WIN is the windows key) and type `%HOMEPATH%`.
 Then copy the Flexible-Survival file called `.ctags` into that folder.
 If you want to do this automatically, run the `sync.bat` script (described below) and you can ignore this part.